risc0/risc0/docs/metal-optimization-progress.md

   inlining/register pressure in `verifyCircuit`, avoiding the giant `EvalCheckReg<po2>` reinterpret-cast access pattern, or splitting the validity polynomial into smaller Metal functions/kernels.
-- Benchmark the default CPU eval-check safety path against full Metal eval-check once full Metal is reliable enough to compare.
-The branch can force full Metal eval-check with `RISC0_RV32IM_METAL_EVAL_CHECK=1`.
+- Keep benchmarking the default full-Metal eval-check path against the CPU eval-check safety fallback.
+The branch can force the fallback with `RISC0_RV32IM_METAL_EVAL_CHECK=0`.
 - Keep the ignored `metal_eval_check_sltiu_repeated` test as the focused regression command for the scoped eval-check mitigation.
 Broaden it only if a smaller deterministic repro is found for the original inline failure.